 What Actually Causes Designers to Blend In (and Be Underpaid)

-Being underpaid is rarely about pricing, and it’s about perception.
-Without a clear brand positioning strategy, interior designers get blend in and are underpaid.
+Being underpaid is rarely about pricing, but it’s about weak brand positioning strategies.

 Statements like “I design beautiful spaces” fail to communicate differentiation.
 They describe the outcome everyone promises, not what makes you unique.
 Vague messaging forces clients to rely on price as a deciding factor.
 Specific language creates relevance and memorability.
 Precision is essential for premium positioning.